Philly Ryan (Gaelic footballer)

-Philip "Philly" Ryan (born 1968) is an Irish retired Gaelic footballer who played as a goalkeeper for the Tipperary senior team.
+Philip Ryan (1968 – 18 October 2025) was an Irish Gaelic football manager and goalkeeper at senior level for the Tipperary county team.
+He was manager of the Tipperary county team from 2024 until his death in 2025.

+Playing career

-Born in Clonmel, County Tipperary, Ryan first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 and junior sides.
-He joined the senior panel during the 1987 championship.
-Ryan subsequently became a regular member of the starting fifteen.
+Born in Clonmel, County Tipperary, Ryan first arrived on the inter-county scene at the age of sixteen when he linked up with the Tipperary minor team.
+He then joined the under-21 and junior sides.
+Ryan joined the senior panel during the 1987 championship.

-As a member of the Munster inter-provincial team on a number of occasions Ryan never won a Railway Cup medal.
-At club level he is a five-time championship medallist with Clonmel Commercials.
+Alhough a member of the Munster inter-provincial team on a number of occasions, Ryan never won a Railway Cup medal.
+At club level he was a five-time championship medallist with Clonmel Commercials.

 Ryan retired from inter-county football following the conclusion of the 2003 championship.

+Coaching career

 In retirement from playing Ryan became involved in team management and coaching.
 He served as manager of the Tipperary minor team on one occasion.

+In August 2024, Ryan was named as manager of the Tipperary senior football team.

+Ryan was appointed senior football manager for the 2025 season, and led Tipperary to a fifth-place finish in Division 4 of the Allianz Football League.

+Personal life

+He underwent hip surgery in May 2025, but was back on the sideline on crutches for Tipperary's final game of the year, a Tailteann Cup defeat to Leitrim.

+On 18 October 2025, Ryan died after collapsing while walking in his hometown Clonmel.

+He is survived by his wife Anna, his son Shane, who is the current Tipperary Senior goalkeeper, and daughters Amy and Katie.